hdShang/arxiv-daily/docs/cs-CV/2025-05-31/papers/250600718v1-from-local-cues-to-global-percepts-emergent-gestalt-organization-in-.md

 ---
 layout: default
-title: From Local Cues to Global Percepts: Emergent Gestalt Organization in Self-Supervised Vision Models
+title: "From Local Cues to Global Percepts: Emergent Gestalt Organization in Self-Supervised Vision Models"
 ---

 # From Local Cues to Global Percepts: Emergent Gestalt Organization in Self-Supervised Vision Models